-And then you simply press down on the metal filter, which strains out the grounds and gives you your coffee, that you can just pour it into a mug.
-Pros of a French press are that it’s very easy to do.
+And then you press down on the metal filter, which strains out the grounds and gives you your coffee, that you can pour it into a mug.
+Pros of a French press are that it’s straightforward to do.

 Some people don’t mind it.
 The last con is that it is a little bit of a pain to clean.

 You can’t just dump a paper filter with your grounds.
 You have to dump the grounds out of your French press, clean it out each time.